|Ordered||24 Oct 1939|

 31 Jul 1943

 The boat reported repelling an attack by an Allied aircraft east of Trinidad.
 (Sources: Blair, vol 2, page 367)

 3 Aug 1943

 Aircraft attack, aircraft shot down:American Mariner flying boat (Sqdn VP-205/P-6)

 The aircraft and the U-boat must have destroyed each other.
 No survivors.

 2 recorded attacks on this boat.

 General notes on this boat

 24 Apr 1943.
 Kptlt.
-Heinz Hirsacker took his own life on April 24th, 1943 shortly before he was due to be executed for "cowardice in the face of the enemy" - the only U-boat commander to suffer that fate.
-We'll write more about this later.
+Heinz Hirsacker took his own life on April 24th 1943 shortly before he was due to be executed for "cowardice in the face of the enemy" - the only U-boat commander to be tried on that charge.
+(We'll write more about this later.)

 Oscar Kusch, commander of U-154, was executed, but for "defeatism", after his IWO reported him for removing the boat's mandatory photograph of Adolf Hitler.

 Men lost from U-boats